use-ink/ink-docs/docs/basics/upgradeability.md

 :::tip

-Take a look at the selector pattern in the attribute macro: by declaring `selector = _`, we specify that all other messages should be handled by this message selector.
+Take a look at the selector pattern in the attribute macro: by declaring `selector = _` we specify that all other messages should be handled by this message selector.

 :::

 Using this pattern, you can introduce other message to your proxy contract.
-Any messages that are not matched on the proxy contract will be forwarded the specified contract address.
+Any messages that are not matched in the proxy contract will be forwarded to the specified contract address.

 ## Replacing Contract Code with `set_code_hash()`

-Following [Substrate's runtime upgradeability](https://docs.substrate.io/tutorials/get-started/forkless-upgrade/) philosophy, ink! also supports an easy way to update your contract code via the special function [`set_code_hash()`](https://paritytech.github.io/ink/ink_env/fn.set_code_hash.html)
+Following [Substrate's runtime upgradeability](https://docs.substrate.io/tutorials/get-started/forkless-upgrade/) philosophy, ink! also supports an easy way to update your contract code via the special function [`set_code_hash()`](https://paritytech.github.io/ink/ink_env/fn.set_code_hash.html).

 ### Properties